 ‘Ok.
 And what does he do there?’

-‘As I said, he is a music teacher.
+‘As we said, he’s been a music teacher.
 They say he’s downright a local star.’

 ‘What was that?’

 ‘Oh!..
-But… Don know, you might be right, and we’ve got to go to the culture.’ she thoughtfully sat down with a rag in her hand.
+But… I don’t know, you might be right, and we’ve got to go to the culture.’ she thoughtfully sat down with a rag in her hand.
 ‘That’s actually better than hanging around the… Oh!.. too much talking!
 Got to run!
 Sorry, I gotta hit it!’

 ‘You poor girl is absolutely worn out!’ stated her relatives, and they were right.